 The Right Time and Place

 Smart meetings are “smart” from the get-go, and that means before any meeting even takes place.
-Coordinating a smart meeting involves identifying the optimal time and place for all attendees to connect.
+Smart meeting scheduling involves identifying the optimal time and place for all attendees to connect.
 Smart meetings should work for everyone’s calendar.

 Overall, the time and place of your meetings should be conducive to productivity and success.
 If a meeting takes place too frequently, or not frequently enough, it isn’t smart.
 Likewise, if a meeting’s presence just takes up space on a calendar, it’s not a smart meeting—it’s a time sink.